Sir-Irk/si_image_to_braille/README.md

 TODO:
   - [ ] Better command line arg handling
   - [ ] Cross platform file writing in utf-8(currently uses windows only code)
+  - [ ] Get rid of the awfulness that is windows.h
   - [ ] Desaturation options other than just weighted average
   - [ ] GUI frontend for easier control of parameters and instant viewing of results
   - [ ] Dithering option